ibuildingsnl/flex-recipes/README.md

 ## Packages

-* qa-tools: A preconfigured set of QA Tools for PHP (focussed on Symfony)
+* qa-tools: A pre-configured set of QA Tools for PHP (focused on Symfony)

 ## Development
 To add or update a recipe please create PR's which allow the Symfony Flex integration to run QA checks and create a